The World Heritage Convention

 The Convention also sets out the duty of States Parties to cooperate with the international community for the protection of world heritage.
 States Parties agree to help in the identification, protection, conservation and presentation of the cultural and natural heritage situated in other territories as requested.

-The Department for Culture, Media and Sport (DCMS) acts as the UK ‘State Party’ to the Convention and work closely with Historic England, who act as technical advisor for the implementation of the Convention at cultural sites across the UK.
-The Joint Nature Conservation Committee (JNCC) support DCMS at natural sites.
-Historic England liaise with the Northern Ireland Environment Agency, Historic Environment Scotland, Cadw and responsible bodies in Overseas Territories in advising DCMS on obligations in respect of World Heritage properties in their respective territories.
+The Department for Culture, Media and Sport (DCMS) represents the UK Government as ‘State Party’ to the Convention and works closely with Historic England, which acts as technical advisor for the implementation of the Convention at cultural sites across the UK.
+The Joint Nature Conservation Committee (JNCC) also supports DCMS at natural sites.
+Historic England liaises with the Northern Ireland Environment Agency, Historic Environment Scotland, Cadw and responsible bodies in Overseas Territories in advising on obligations in respect of cultural World Heritage properties in their respective territories.

 The World Heritage Committee

 The World Heritage Committee is responsible for the implementation of the Convention.
-It consists of 21 State Parties to the World Heritage Convention.
+It consists of 21 elected States Parties to the World Heritage Convention.

 The Committee makes the decisions regarding inscription to the World Heritage List and to the List of World Heritage in Danger.
 It allocates financial support from the World Heritage Fund and requests action from State Parties when properties are not being managed effectively.

 The World Heritage Committee is supported by a Secretariat appointed by the Director-General of UNESCO.
 The World Heritage Centre was created in 1992 to carry out this role.
 The Secretariat assists and collaborates with the States Parties and Advisory Bodies, following the decisions and Strategic Objectives of the Committee and the resolutions of the General Assembly.